 While it may be a fairly new trend for financial advisors, blogging has evolved into an extremely useful marketing tool in the industry.
-In a recent survey, 69% of business said that blogging was their top source of lead generation.
+In a recent survey, 69% of businesses said that blogging was their top source of lead generation.
 Additionally, blogs can be helpful for improving SEO so your website and social media pages will rank higher during searches.
-Unfortunately, for financial advisors, it can seem time consuming and intimidating to navigate all of the compliance rules surrounding blogging.
+Unfortunately, for financial advisors, it can seem time-consuming and intimidating to navigate all of the compliance rules surrounding blogging.

-Although compliance for blogging and social media seems complicated, there are a few guidelines you can follow to make sure you’re creating and using compliance approved content.
-Since the novelty of blogging for financial advisors can make the rules a little obscure, we’ve outlined some of the most important things you should remember for creating a compliant blog.
+Although compliance for blogging and social media seems complicated, there are a few guidelines you can follow to make sure you’re creating and using compliance-approved content.
+Since the novelty of blogging for financial advisors can make the rules a little obscure, we’ve outlined some of the most important things you should remember for creating a complaint blog.

 Compliance prohibits promissory language or statements that offer any kind of guarantee.
 This can cause problems when advisors are trying to attract clients.
 While you should avoid phrases such as “I create a financial plan that achieves your goals,” this doesn’t have to prevent you from telling potential clients what you can do for them.
 You can easily add a few “buffer words” to your statements.
 For example, you could say: “I create a financial plan designed to lead you on a path toward your goals.”
 Other buffer words that help to keep your words from sounding too promissory include:

 - “I help clients pursue. . .,”